nltp-ashes/Western-Goods/README.md

 >    - Changed the corpse loot generation logic : you can now get multiple items per corpse (upto five by default, configurable in MCM);
 >    - Changed the GPS locator logic : it now has a slightly higher chance of finding the name of your location;
 >    - Changed the trading logic with the western goods trader : now you actually have to pay with Euros/Dollars;
+>    - Changed the general loot availability : western goods are now a lot rarer to find on bodies;
 >    - Externalized all the changes made to BarterUI.
 Western Goods won't redistribute the framework anymore.
 > • Safety checks for proper addon installation :
 >    - Added a CTD when using a different game version than Anomaly 1.5.2;